Risks of informal intermediaries in Brazilian real estate transactions

 No. Messages may assist negotiation, but price, deadlines, payments, commissions and responsibilities should be properly formalized.

-Does buying property guarantee residence in Brazil?
+Does buying property assure residence in Brazil?

 No. Buying property does not automatically grant residence.
 Residence by investment has its own requirements.